codeneuro/neurofinder/README.md

 # neurofinder [![Join the chat at https://gitter.im/CodeNeuro/neurofinder](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/CodeNeuro/neurofinder?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-> Benchmarking challenge for finding neurons in [calcium imaging](https://en.wikipedia.org/wiki/Calcium_imaging) data.
+> benchmarking challenge for finding neurons in [calcium imaging](https://en.wikipedia.org/wiki/Calcium_imaging) data.

 Calcium imaging is a widely used techniqe in modern neuroscience for measuring the activity of large populations of neurons.
 Identifying individual neurons in these images remains a challenge, and most approaches still rely on manual inspection or annotation.
 We have assembled a collection of datasets with ground truth labels, and a web app for researchers to submit results and compare algorithms.